Did You Know?

 How do we reduce the level of injury to our children as they enter the workforce?
 Fortunately, we have an answer: AIHA's Safety Matters Training Program.
-We'd like to encourage our members and other health and safety professionals to spend time talking with this critical audience about the importance of workplace safety.
+We want to encourage our members and other health and safety professionals to spend time talking with this critical audience about the importance of workplace safety.

 Additional Resources for Teen Safety in the Workplace